 Buffett Life Lesson 3: Have a great spouse.

 What I thought was interesting about these three lessons is that they are all about the people around you.
-That they have a tremendous impact on you in business and life.
-I don’t think most people actively shape who they surround themselves with.
-It sort of just evolves naturally.
+Your friends, family and partners have a tremendous impact on you in both business and life.
+But I don’t think most people actively shape who they surround themselves with.
+It sort of just evolves haphazardly in most cases.
 I think Buffett actively shapes how he spends his time and with whom.

-Anyways, I have four more life lessons from Buffett in the follow-up article.
+Anyways, I have five more life lessons from Buffett in a follow-up article.
 And my other articles from this trip are below.

 - You can read my summary of the Buffett trip – Part 1 here, Part 2 here. and Part 3 here.